Teacher video: Teaching about William Tuke

 This video is part of Kapow Primary’s History scheme – England.
 It supports teachers in exploring changing attitudes towards mental health and introduces the concept of moral treatment.
 It also includes guidance on addressing sensitive issues appropriately in the classroom, helping teachers feel prepared to approach this topic with care.

-History, Upper key stage 2, Year 6, Transition unit, Unheard histories: Who should go on the £10 banknote?
+History, key stage 2, Year 6, Transition unit, Unheard histories: Who should go on the £10 banknote?
 Lesson 4: Why is William Tuke historically significant?
 (Option 1)